trafiklab/trafiklab.se/content/api/gtfs-datasets/gtfs-sverige-2/_index.md

   - "/api/gtfs-sverige-2"
 ---

 GTFS Sverige 2 is a GTFS dataset which covers all public transport in Sweden.
 GTFS Sverige 2 is our national feed.

+## What does this dataset contain?
 It contains all public transport in the entire country of Sweden.
 The data is correct, but lacks the details which are included in the GTFS Regional dataset.

+### Data format
-**Data format:** The data is in the GTFS format, and makes use of the GTFS Extensions.
+The data is in the GTFS format, and makes use of the GTFS Extensions.

+### Updates
-**Updates:** The static data in this dataset is updated when changes are made, at most one time per day.
+The static data in this dataset is updated when changes are made, at most one time per day.

+### Operators covered by this dataset
-**Operators:** All operators which operate in Sweden are covered by GTFS Sverige 2.
+All operators which operate in Sweden are covered by GTFS Sverige 2.

+### Breaking changes
-**Breaking changes:** This dataset has the **stable** status.
+This dataset has the **stable** status.
 This means that we will communicate when fields are added, or changed.
 When breaking changes occur, you will get three months or more to update your implementations.

+### Historical data
-**Historical data:** The historical data contains information for a period of more than 5 years.
+The historical data contains information for a period of more than 5 years.
 It is an excellent dataset to analyse evolutions over time.

 ## Static data